VirgilLungu27/udemy/readme.md

 Made for an Udemy project.

-This project represents a sideways transition when clicking a menu icon shown in the top-left page.
+This project represents a search widget created in a web page.